CNN's going to injustice, not poverty, radicalizes youth.

 Yeah, that's very true.

-I know it sounds old fashioned uh and and like Norman Rockwellish, but this is we actually envisioned families doing this with the books, and you have uh you I'm I'm just I can see it happening.
+I know it sounds old-fashioned and like Norman Rockwellish, but this is we actually envisioned families doing this with the books.

-You've created a great picture with I tell now you know I want to send you the other two.
+Now, you know, I want to send you the other two.

 But in addition to that, I want to send you CDs of all three.

-So if either of you get tired reading on a particular night, you can pop the C D to whatever chapter you're in and listen to me read it to you.
+So if either of you get tired reading on a particular night, you can pop the CD to whatever chapter you're in and listen to me read it to you.

-Well, that would be awesome, Russ.
+Well, that would be awesome, Rush.

 You don't have to do that, but that is greatly appreciated.